Contact David Murray re the hire of the hall for village events

 Priest-in-Charge | Reverend Philip Merry | 01359 258 806

-Ixworth Priory.
+The Priory Room is located next to St. Mary’s Church.
+The name comes from the fact that in the middle ages Walsham was staffed by priests from Ixworth Priory.
 They built a rest house near this spot.
-In 1902 the local benefactor John Martineau decided to build a “room for meetings in connection with the church” as reported by the Bury Free Press 1902.comes from the fact that in the middle ages Walsham was staffed by priests from
+In 1902 the local benefactor John Martineau decided to build a “room for meetings in connection with the church” as reported by the Bury Free Press 1902.

 The Priory Room was designed by John Martineau’s cousin, Edward Henry Martineau, many of whose buildings can be seen in the village and beyond.
 The celebrated “Martineau cottages” dating from 1866 to 1899 are all robust buildings in an Elizabethan style, and the Priory Room is similar; oak-framed and with texts carved into the timber.
 The main text carved on the front gable reads:

 and is often misunderstood.
 It is a verse from the King James translation of the gospels, meaning…

 The Martineau’s obviously intended the room to be used as a Sunday School.
 This was Edward Henry Martineau’s last building.
 He died before it was completed, and there is a memorial inscription at the south end.

 Find out more about the history of the Priory Room.